Farangi-Sazi: Later developments

-The style also survived in lacquer paintings like those of 'Ali Ashraf.
-'Ali Ashraf had studied under Muhammad Zaman, and his designs bring to mind his teacher's treatment of flowers, which was further developed in the early Qajar period by Muhammad Hadi.
-Muhammad Sadiq, another painter who sometimes worked on lacquer, is also known for miniatures in the Europeanizing manner and for oil paintings in the Negarestan.
+The style also survived in Afsharid and Zand era lacquer paintings like those of 'Ali Ashraf.
+'Ali Ashraf had studied under Mohammad Zaman, and his designs bring to mind his teacher's treatment of flowers, which was further developed in the early Qajar era by Mohammad Hadi.
+Mohammad Sadiq, another painter who sometimes worked on lacquer, is also known for miniatures in the Europeanizing manner and for oil paintings in Negarestan Palace.
 Some credit to him the genre of portraiture that would define early Qajar court art decades later.

+A Reclining Beauty by Mohammad Baqer.
+Zand era dated c.
+1759/60, oil on canvas.

 Album production reflected this continued interest in foreign styles.
-In the Afsharid-era St. Petersburg Muraqqa, freshly looted Mughal and Deccan miniatures (some of them Europeanizing) were placed alongside European prints and Safavid Farangi-sazi and framed with lavish decorative borders.
-Muhammad Baqir was one of the artists who worked on these borders; his floral decorations in the Europeanized Indo-Persian style are especially striking.
-Muhammad Baqir's work also included copies of European prints, copies of older Farangi-sazi, and oil-on-canvas portraits.
+In the Afsharid era St. Petersburg Muraqqa, freshly looted Mughal and Deccan miniatures (some of them Europeanizing) were placed alongside European prints and Safavid Farangi-sazi and framed with lavish decorative borders.
+Mohammad Baqir was one of the artists who worked on these borders; his floral decorations in the Europeanized Indo-Persian style are especially striking.
+Mohammad Baqir's work also included copies of European prints, copies of older Farangi-sazi, and oil-on-canvas portraits.